 Reviewers assess renewal nominations against the following evaluation criteria:

-- Quality of the chairholder and the proposed research program
+- quality of the chairholder and the proposed research program; and

 The chart below provides a breakdown of these criteria.